Lawspeaker: Sweden

 In Sweden, this office was the most important one of regional governments, where each lagsaga (usually the same as the traditional province) was the jurisdiction of a lawspeaker who was subordinate to the lawspeaker of Tiundaland.
 The lawspeaker presided over the things, worked as a judge and formulated the laws that had been decided by the people.
 The lawspeaker was obliged to memorize the law and to recite it at the thing.
-He was also responsible for the administration at the thing and for the execution of the decisions, and it was his duty to safeguard the rights and liberties of the people and to speak in their behalf to the king or his representative.
+He was also responsible for the administration at the thing and for the execution of the decisions, and it was his duty to safeguard the rights and liberties of the people and to speak on their behalf to the king or his representative.
 It was the lawspeaker who, on the behalf of the people, recognized the elected king when he passed on the Eriksgata.
 However, after the establishment of the province laws, c.
 1350, he would participate at the Stone of Mora with twelve companions from his jurisdiction.

-According to the Westrogothic law, the lawspeaker was appointed for life by the yeomen (bönder) of the province from among their number; it was also stipulated that his father should also have been a landowner.
+According to the Västgöta Law, the lawspeaker was appointed for life by the yeomen (bönder) of the province from among their number; it was also stipulated that his father should also have been a landowner.
 The office was not hereditary, but he was usually selected from the more powerful families.

 The first named Swedish lawspeaker, if the text is correct, is the Lum recorded in a register of Västergötland lawmen copied by Laurentius Dyakn, a priest in Vidhem, in the 1320s; he must have lived around 1000.
 The first Swedish lawspeaker for whom we have substantial biographical information is Eskil (c.
 1175–1227), the seventeenth in Laurentius's list.
 From the mid-13th century and onwards, the lawspeakers became more attached to the king, and it was common that lawspeakers were members of the king's council.
 King Magnus Eriksson decided that the king would influence the appointment of the lawspeakers.
 Six nobles and six yeomen would in consultation with two clergymen appoint three men from the jurisdiction among whom the king would select the one he deemed to be most fit.
 This procedure would be in effect until the 16th century when the whole process of selection was transferred to the king.